joellord/openshift-atlas/README.md

 You can add a new entry in the guestbook.
 Refresh the page to show it persisted.
 Open the Atlas UI in the newly created cluster, and show the data.

+## Using the RHODA operator

+This operator backed by Red Hat provides you with an easy way to connect to various DBaaS services.

+From the left navigation bar, click on +Add.
+Click on the "All Services" card under the "Developer Catalog" section.

+This will open up the "Developer Catalog".
+In the search bar, enter "Provider Account", and scroll down to find the "Provider Account" card.
+Click on it to open the side panel, and click on "Create".

+In this new screen, fill in the form with the following values.

+Database provider: MongoDB Atlas Cloud Database Service Organization ID: Your org Id
+Public API Key: You public API key
+Private API Key: Your private API key
+Name: openshift-mongodb

+You should see a success message, along with a list of all of your MongoDB projects.

+From the +Add menu again, go to "All Services" in "Developer Catalog", and seach for "Atlas".
+Scroll down and pick "MongoDB Atlas Cloud Database Service".
+Click on "Add to Topology".

+From the Provider Account dropdown, pick openshift-mongodb.
+Then pick a database from the list below.
+If you followed the Atlas Operator steps, you should have a "test-cluster" available to you.
+Click on "Add to Topology".

+From the Topology view, you should now see the Database as a Service Connection (DBSC).

+Note: For this part, you will need to change the base image for the back end server.
+This new image uses the same code, but uses the Kubernetes Service Bindings plugins.
+I added the code for the back-end before and after to this repo so you can compare both files.
+They are very similar.
+To use this new image, click on the mern-k8s-back icon in the Topology view.
+From the Actions dropdown, choose "Edit Deployment".
+In the Form View, look for the Image name and change it from joellord/mern-k8s-back to
+Image Name: joellord/mern-k8s-back-binding
+This will redeploy the app with this new image.

+Back to the topology view with the new image, hover the "mern-k8s-back" icon.
+You will see a dotted arrow.
+Hover that arrow, then drag and drop it inside the square area of the DBSC (just the grey area, not the icon inside of it).

+A modal will popup, click on Create to create the service bindings.

+The application will redeploy with the new service bindings.